DSCI-310-2024/pycredit/README.md

 `pycredit` provides several useful functions for data preprocessing and analysis in understanding credit risk, such as, preprocess data, create histograms, transform labels, and create parameter grids for grid search.

 To view example usage and documentation for all of our functions, visit [ReadTheDocs](https://pycredits-dsci310.readthedocs.io/en/latest/).
-Here you can also see our Code of Conduct, Contrubuting information, and Changelog.
+Here you can also see our Code of Conduct, Contributing information, and Changelog.

 Below is example usage for one of our functions, `column_histogram`.
 This function creates a histogram for a numerical column in a dataframe.